jordin513/Simon/README.md

 ## Versions

-Currently in version 1.0 - Gui withno working functionality and a successfully linked leaderboard database.
+Currently in version 1.0 - GUI with no working functionality and a successfully linked leaderboard database.
 ## Authors

 Jordin Medina